East Side Mario's: Advertising & marketing

 East Side Mario's has produced a variety of both chain-wide and regional promotional offers.
 These have included local radio contests and giveaways in association with communities.
 Similar to other restaurant chains, East Side Mario's has a longstanding promotion that offers free meals for young children, marketed for families.
 The franchise has also engaged in advertising partnerships with other companies such as Budweiser.
 In 2010, East Side Mario's took advantage of the FIFA World Cup and launched a campaign, declaring itself as the "soccer headquarters".

 In January 2010, East Side Mario's launched one of the largest 3 month long contests in Canadian casual dining history, the "Budda Boom Budda Ching" campaign.
 The contest totaled up to $10 million in prizes, and was created with support from East Side Mario's marketing partners Endeavour Marketing, Endo Marketing, Ron Christie Communications and Cowan & Company.
 This campaign was launched in conjunction with an ongoing social media strategy in which East Side Mario's uses its presence on Facebook in an effort to raise awareness of promotions among consumers.

-People are most familiar with the restaurant's long running jingle featuring the catch phrase: "Hey, budda boom budda bing".